MARTIMM/gnome-source-skim-tool/gnome-api2/gnome-gtk4/doc/md/AboutDialog.md

 Emitted every time a URL is activated.

-Applications may connect to it to override the default behaviour, which is to call [func `$Gtk`.show_uri].
+Applications may connect to it to override the default behaviour, which is to call `show-uri()`.

     method handler (
       Str $uri,